SV-Seeker/pi-rov/README.md

 A reaspberry pi powered control platform for controlling an ROV.

+## TODO:
+- [ ] turn off the raspberry pi 3's wifi
+- [ ] instructions on how to clone / install project
+- [ ] script that does all the things automatically
+- [ ] script to build an r-pi image
+- [ ] setting up a supervisor to keep control scripts running
+- [ ] Control loop
+    switches and pwm framework for sending commands via WS and receiving it and processing
+- [ ] esc control loop
+    data from sensor gets processed and turned into ESC output signals for thrusters. system status message with current output settings for all devices. ( provides feedback to the interface, switch status, thruster output )

 ## setup
 Burn

 The default image has ssh disabled by default, to get around that drop a `ssh` file into the boot directory.
 The file doesn't have to have an extension or contents.

-TODO:
--[] turn off the raspberry pi 3's wifi
--[] instructions on how to clone project
--[] script that does all the things automatically
--[] setting up a supervisor to keep control scripts running -[] Control loop
-- switches and pwm framework for sending commands via WS and receiving it and processing -[] esc control loop
-- data from sensor gets processed and turned into ESC output signals for thrusters. system status message with current output settings for all devices. ( provides feedback to the interface, switch status, thruster output )

 on OSX:
 ```shell